 What to Order

 Bone Broth.
 There is something special about this broth.
 It's creamy, thick, perfectly salty, filled with plenty of chives, and oh so comforting.
-Sure, it's pricey at over $5 a cup, but It's slow simmered for over 48 hours and worth every penny.
+Sure, it's pricey at $6 a cup, but it's slow simmered for over 48 hours and worth every penny.

 Toast.
-My favorite toast on the menu is the "breakfast" toast, a thick piece of GF bread topped with pasture-raised bacon and poached egg, greens, Just Mayo, chives, and shallot vinaigrette.
+My favorite toast on the menu is the "breakfast sandwich" toast, a thick piece of GF bread topped with pasture-raised bacon and poached egg, greens, Just Mayo, chives, and shallot vinaigrette.

 They also have a delicious beet latte.